 - Fighting Ohio’s “Brain Drain” – More than 58 percent of John Carroll graduates remain in Ohio to become leaders at work and in their communities.
 500 companies in Northeast Ohio are owned or operated by Carroll alumni.

-- John Carroll students and grads are in demand; they are engaged in invaluable internships at the “Big Four” accounting firms, Cleveland Clinic, news and media outlets, and Fortune 500 companies headquartered in the region.
+- John Carroll students and grads are in demand; they are engaged in invaluable internships at top accounting firms, Cleveland Clinic, news and media outlets, and Fortune 500 companies headquartered in the region.

 - Crain’s Cleveland Business annually recognizes rising stars in the regional business community.
-In 2011, 10 of the “Forty Under 40″ honorees were John Carroll alumni.
+Twenty-eight JCU alumni have been selected as “Forty Under 40” honorees.

 - Our students learn from distinguished faculty who are experts in their respective fields.
-95 percent of our 196 full-time teaching faculty members hold doctoral degrees or the terminal degree in their field; nine are Fulbright Fellows.
-The majority of our faculty has published books, articles, or received research grants in the past two years.
+97 percent of our 178 full-time faculty hold doctoral degrees or the terminal degree in their field; nine are Fulbright Fellows.
 Our student/faculty ratio is 14:1.

 Access to Historic Works